wwmoraes/kubegraph/README.md

 ### Prerequisites

-KubeGraph is done using Golang 1.15, using a pure Go graphviz implementation to generate the graph.
+Kubegraph is done using Golang 1.15, using a pure Go graphviz implementation to generate the graph.

 Everything is set as a direct dependency, and `go mod vendor` will install for you.